Feuren1/Creature-Trainer-Playground/README.md

 npm start
 ```

 Make sure both frontend and backend are running in parallel.

-## Goals

-This project is mainly for self-learning:

-- Deepen understanding of JS and TypeScript without relying on big frameworks
-- Get hands-on with rendering using PIXI.js
-- Learn scalable code structure for games
-- Explore real-time features using WebSockets